martinthomson/sdp-uks/draft-thomson-avtcore-sdp-uks.md

-The identity assertion used for WebRTC {{!I-D.ietf-rtcweb-security-arch}} is bound only to the certificate fingerprint of an endpoint and can therefore be copied by an attacker along with the `a=fingerprint` attributes.
+The identity assertion used for WebRTC {{!I-D.ietf-rtcweb-security-arch}} is bound only to the certificate fingerprint of an endpoint and can therefore be copied by an attacker along with any SDP `fingerprint` attributes.

 The problem is compounded by the fact that an identity provider is not required to verify that the entity requesting an identity assertion controls the keys.